quynhpthai/LTE/README.md

 # LTE
-This class is the main class that run the Line Text Editor interface
+This program is a symple line text editor that could add, delete, edit a plain text file